About my instruments

-My main approach to early plucked instrument making is closely linked to my experience as a professional lute player.
-Many years of studying different repertoires on different instruments have allowed me to develop a very clear mental image of the ideal sound I am aiming for and translate it into my instruments.
+My approach to early plucked instrument making is closely linked to my experience as a professional lute player.
+Many years of studying different repertoires on different instruments have allowed me to develop a clear mental representation of the ideal sound I am aiming for and translate it into my instruments.
 When an instrument even slightly deviates from that ideal sound I make subtle changes until I am completely satisfied (more on that below).
-This kind of work is very time-consuming but very much worth the extra effort in the interest of the best possible quality of sound.
-I do not make any so-called "student" instruments since I take no joy in working below my skills.
-All my production consists of professional concert grade instruments.
+This kind of work is very time-consuming but very much worth the extra effort in the interest of the best sound quality.
+I do not make any so-called "student" instruments since I do not enjoy working below my skills.
+All my production comprises professional concert grade instruments.

-Although the business side of the trade is important in order to make it viable, I am more interested in creating instruments with no compromises that satisfy me and my customers in all respects.
+Although the business side of the trade is important to make it viable, I am more interested in creating instruments with no compromises that completely satisfy my customers and also myself.

-As a consequence of this personal approach, all my instruments are tried and tested by myself during a period of some days in order to ensure their highest sound quality as well as their excellent playability.
+As a consequence of this personal approach, all my instruments are tried and tested by myself during a period of some days after completion to ensure their highest sound quality as well as their excellent playability.

-I have travelled to many important museums in Europe with the aim of studying most of the models in my catalogue.
-There are many subtle clues on those instruments that represent a great source of inspiration and that cannot be reflected and fully understood from a drawing.
+I have visited many important museums in Europe where I inspected and studed most of the models in my catalogue.
+There are many subtle clues on those instruments that represent a great source of inspiration and that cannot be reflected and fully understood from a technical drawing.
 It has always been clear to me that one cannot fully capture the fundamental nature of an instrument from a contemporary attitude and methodology.
 Consequently, I constantly study and research the techniques that those old craftsmen used and how they translated into the essence of the instruments they produced.

 About my current catalogue

-I believe that every historical model has its hidden secrets that are difficult to uncover without plenty of experience and insight into its particularities.
-For this reason, I keep my instrument catalogue to the minimum necessary, making sure to bring out the best sound out of each model and its true potential.
+I believe that every historical model has its hidden secrets difficult to uncover without plenty of experience and insight into its particularities.
+For this reason, I keep my instrument catalogue to the minimum necessary, bringing out the best sound out of each model and its full potential.

-On first approach, I try to inform my customers about the best instrument for their needs.
+As a preliminary step, I try to inform my customers about the best instrument for their needs.
 A couple of months before starting their instrument a further, more detailed discussion is maintained until we both agree upon the finer details.
 At this stage, I send pictures of various suitable timber choices for their instrument.
-Obviously, this last stage is always better carried out personally by visiting my workshop and it is the choice I enjoy the most since I always appreciate a personal contact with the future owner of one of my instruments.
+Obviously, this last stage is always better carried out personally by visiting my workshop and it is the choice I enjoy the most since I always appreciate personal contact with the future owner of one of my instruments.

-Once the customer has chosen the timbers and I start construction I also send very frequent updates of the building process and so that he/she can see how the instrument is developing.
-One the instrument is finished and has passed all the tests of sound and playability I keep it for some time in the workshop to make sure it is stable and ready for delivery.
+Once the customer has chosen the timbers and I start construction I also send frequent updates of the building process so that he/she can follow how the instrument is developing.
+Once the instrument is finished and has passed all sound and playability tests, I keep it for some time in the workshop to make sure it is stable and ready for delivery.

 By the time the instrument is in one piece and before polishing and applying the finish I put the strings on and evaluate the sound it produces for a while.
 At this stage and once the strings have settled, I play different styles of music within the repertoire of the instrument in order to evaluate some parameters that to my view are essential for a top professional instrument.
 Some of these aspects are: